E-waste and Batteries

 Transfer Stations

 Large e-waste items such as TV's, fridges and washing machines can be recycled at a transfer station.
-Some transfer stations will charge for certain drop offs so make sure to check their websites for up-to-date information on pricing.

 Hard Rubbish